 In case you don’t clean the silicone tip of the valve (the soft valve) after every use, the gunk will eat into the silicone, and you will not be able to clean it.
 So make sure to wash it every time.
 In case your tip has gone bad, you will likely need to replace the whole flask.

 Tools for Cleaning a Soft Flask

 Even though you can clean the soft flask with a pencil and a cloth, it is not ideal.
-If you want to make the cleaning process easier, check out our recommended brush sets at the following Amazon links.
+If you want to make the cleaning process easier, check out a handy brush set at the following Amazon link.

 Smelly Soft Flask?

 In case you forgot your soft flask in a vest, chances are it can get smelly and funky tasting even after you’ve cleaned them.
 If dish soap and brush doesn’t do the job, the next step to get rid of the funky aftertaste and smell is to use cleaning tablets.
 Great options are Bottle Bright or denture cleaner tablets such as POLIDENT® 3 MINUTE DENTURE CLEANSER, which many people report works even better at a fraction of a cost!

 In case you are a DIY type of person, you can prepare a solution of peroxide oxide, citric acid, and soda bicarbonate and use it instead.